rtcharity/resources.eahub.org/content/events/social.md

 <a name="general"></a>
 # General Information
-General information about running an event can be found here.
+General information about running an event can be found <a target="_blank" href="">here.

 ## Additional considerations for social events